The Best Places to Travel Solo this year

 Read more: Where to visit in Tuscany

-New Zealand is one of the most adventurous countries you can visit and the South Island is the capital of adventure.
+New Zealand is one of the most adventurous countries you can visit and Queenstown is the capital of adventure.
 It is here where you can bungee jump, ride the rapids of canyons, paraglide and just about anything you could think of that will make the hairs on the back of your neck stand up.

 The South Island of New Zealand is perfect for solo travellers.
 New Zealand is extremely safe and easy to navigate.
 Because of this you might consider renting a van for a week and self-driving around the South Island to see everything at your own pace.
 A week is enough time to see the highlights but if you have more time I would allow 3-4 weeks.
 This is enough time to see the landscapes, take a few day hikes and enjoy the island at your own pace.
 Remember, it is the journey that matters in the end!